YatharthDedhia/Smart-Camera-Stand/README.md

 ---

 # Theory
+Image Classification refers to recognising the different classes present in a frame.

+In this project, we use Image Classification to recognise whether a person is present in the frame or not, hence we will be using a Binary Classification model for the same.

-For Dataset preparation instructions and details refer to [Dataset_preparation.md](https://github.com/YatharthDedhia/Eklavya-Smart-Stand/blob/Yatharth-programs/CIFAR-100_Dataset/Dataset_preparation.md)
+For Dataset preparation instructions and further details refer to [Dataset_preparation.md](https://github.com/YatharthDedhia/Eklavya-Smart-Stand/blob/Yatharth-programs/CIFAR-100_Dataset/Dataset_preparation.md)

+We use Object Detection models for localization of objects (humans in this case) and use other object tracking techniques to track the object through each frame in real-time.

 ---